 These size of the beans mean the trees need more space to grow, leading to smaller harvests in comparison to other coffee plants.
 The branches have a broad angle from the main trunk, with very few secondary and tertiary branches, decorated with large flowers sporting elongated coffee cherries.

 Now, it is mainly produced in Antioquia, the central northwestern part of Colombia.
+If you want a sip of the rarest coffee beans, all in single origin coffee variety, visit our coffee shop today!

 Why not give it a try?